103 Matching Results

 An entrepreneurial mindset (EM) is a collection of mental habits.
 These include an attentiveness toward opportunities and a focus on their impact, all with the intention of creating value.
 Learn how EM can impact your students.

-These case studies are intended to be integrated into existing technical baccalaureate engineering programs to enhance student understanding of how technical concepts coupled with curiosity, making connections, and focusing on creating values can lead to new products and businesses.
+Integrate case students into existing engineering courses and programs to help students understand how technical concepts coupled with curiosity, making connections, and creating value can lead to new products and businesses.

 EXEMPLAR REVIEWED GENERAL